 Rates usually depend on your location, industry, and level of experience.
 Professionals in this position tend to set rates depending on the complexity and scope of the work requested, as well as the existing state of the company’s financials.

-According to research, fractional CFOs make $3,000 to $10,000 per month.
+As we've seen, fractional CFOs can make $3,000 to $12,000 per month.

 How to create a fractional CFO services agreement